ANY

 of a mood stabilizer will be its success: you will lose the high

-of hypomanic expansive creativity.
+of manic expansive creativity.
 You wont be a zombie

 like some persons who must take highly sedating antipsychotic medications;